 Amazing Deals to Use Your Points Are Back

 This is our mantra: There's no better way to redeem your points and miles than on a trip you otherwise wouldn't take.
-And there are plenty of them lately.
+And there are plenty of them to pick from lately.

 Read more: How Do Airlines Set Award Rates When Using Miles?

-With cash prices coming back down, there's a good opportunity to take a cheaper flight and make it free.
 But we've also seen the return of some stellar award availability through other points programs – especially if you're looking to take a long-haul trip in a lie-flat seat.
-At Thrifty Traveler Premium, we're constantly on the look out for great opportunities to use points and miles in addition to cheap domestic and international cash fares, and we keep finding them.
+At Thrifty Traveler Premium, we're constantly on the lookout for great opportunities to use points and miles in addition to cheap domestic and international cash fares – and we keep finding them.

-Delta SkyMiles flash sales have made a resurgence over the last few months, with some of the lowest rates we've seen in years … if ever.
-They run the gamut from domestic getaways to Seattle (SEA) or Los Angeles (LAX) from 6,000 SkyMiles roundtrip, an incredible 50,000-mile roundtrip flight to Tahiti, Maui (OGG) as low as just 17,000 SkyMiles for this winter, roundtrip flights to almost anywhere in Europe for 32,000 SkyMiles … we could go on and on and on.
+After disappearing earlier this year, Delta SkyMiles flash sales have made a massive comeback over the last few months, with some of the lowest rates we've seen in years … if ever.
+They run the gamut from domestic getaways to New York City or Las Vegas (LAS) under 7,000 SkyMiles roundtrip, Hawaii (OGG) as low as just 13,600 SkyMiles for this fall and winter, roundtrip flights to almost anywhere in Europe for 27,000 SkyMiles, a previous sale to New Zealand and back for just 37,000 SkyMiles, and many more.

 Get award alerts like this one straight to your inbox with Thrifty Traveler Premium!

-If you want to score a Delta One seat across the pond, finding anything close to a deal is tough: Delta typically charges 300,000 SkyMiles or more each way.
-That is, unless if you turn to Virgin Atlantic.
-Using points from this close Delta partner airline, you can book those exact same business class seats for just 50,000 points each way – or even less if you take advantage of a transfer bonus!
+If you want to score a Delta One seat across the pond, finding anything close to a deal is tough: Delta typically charges 300,000 SkyMiles or more each way …. unless you turn to Virgin Atlantic.
+Using points from this close Delta partner airline, you can book those exact same business class seats for just 50,000 points each way – or even less if you take advantage of a transfer bonus from banks like Chase!

 Learn how it's done: Read our guide on how to book these Delta One flights for just 50K each way!

 That example is exhibit A in how to get the most bang for your buck using points.
-While there's absolutely nothing wrong with saving your points and flying econony, there's no better way than redeeming them for a business or first class award on a longhaul journey.
-While these tickets might cost thousands of dollars more than a seat back in economy, they don't have to break your points piggy bank – especially when you use the right mileage programs.
+While there's absolutely nothing wrong with saving your points and flying economy, there's no better way than redeeming them for a business or first class award on a long-haul journey.
+Those tickets might cost thousands more than economy, but they don't have to break your points piggy bank.

-Case in point: A nonstop flight to Switzerland next summer could easily cost you $1,000 or more – or $5,000-plus in business class.
-But we sent Thrifty Traveler Premium members an alert for an incredibly rare chance to book nonstop flights for two from New York City (JFK), Chicago-O'Hare (ORD), or Boston (BOS) to Switzerland later this winter … or even next summer!
-Thanks to a transfer bonus using Amex Membership Rewards Points at the time at the time, you could do it for just 53,000 miles each way – or just 105,000 miles roundtrip!
+Case in point: A nonstop flight to Italy next summer could easily cost you $1,000 or more – or $5,000-plus in business class.
+But we sent Thrifty Traveler Premium members an alert for an incredibly rare chance to book ITA Airways' fanciest business class seats from several U.S. cities to both Rome (FCO) and Milan (MXP).
+Thanks to a transfer bonus from Chase, you could do it for just 58,000 points each way!

 Want award space alerts like this, plus cheap domestic and international fares?
 Try Thrifty Traveler Premium now!